Skip to main content

 Newport News City141

-Prince George bore the heaviest burden, accounting for 32% of all affected workers with 119 workers across 1 notices.
+Prince George was the epicenter of layoff activity, accounting for 32% of all affected workers with 119 workers across 1 notices.

 Top cities by layoff notices